gyrogami logo

 Findings generally refer to clasps, doodads, and pieces that connect or finish things: earwires, specialty jump rings, ornamental pieces, bails, headpins, and more.
 This is the Holy Grail and the Achilles' Heel for the handmade crowd.
 Simply, one tiny finding could make it illegal to call the finished item handmade.

 Long gone are the days of doing it all by hand.
-Pride and skilled workmanship seem to be nostalgic and not so much a current practice.
+Pride and skilled workmanship seem to be nostalgic and a diminishing practice.
 Even luxury items like jewelry suffer the same fate.
 A few extra minutes of work can make a huge difference in the final stages of finishing,

 Besides, there's no need to re-engineer something that already works.

-Using pre-made findings boils down to finances, time, or not having the skills or tools to make them.
-It's not a judgment either way.
-Most jewelry uses mass-produced or machine-made parts anyway so people have come to expect it.
-As such, there are many jewelry component suppliers.
+Using pre-made findings boils down to finances, time, or not having the skills and/or tools to make them.
+It's not a judgment or criticism either way.
 The consistency of commercial findings is reassuring if nothing else.
+Most jewelry uses mass-produced or machine-made parts anyway and countless suppliers happily oblige.
+People have come to expect it whether they realize it or not.

 Quality pieces don't have to be uber-expensive.
 I stumbled across flawless chainmaille at a no-name church flea market fundraiser from someone who had never made it before.
 They used 100% off-the-shelf supplies but their finished product was completely unexpected.
 Their prices were so low it was almost criminal!